A gift opens the way and ushers the giver into the presence of the great.

 <\“Will a publisher be interested in my manuscript?”> You should research publishers that are known to be interested in your genre of manuscript.
 Some publishers publish poetry, horror, and Si-

-The truth is you will receive plethora rejections letters for various reasons.
-Be thick skin and wade through those negative responses as a listen learned.
+The truth, you will receive a plethora of rejections letters for various reasons.
+Be thick skin and wade through those negative responses as a lesson learned.
 Rejection is the natural course of things.
 Publishers have budgets and preferences of genres.
 If you have published before and sold a solid quality of books it could possible to ease you in their door.

-Most publishers nowadays do not peruse unsolicited manuscripts without and agent.
+Most publishers nowadays do not peruse unsolicited manuscripts without an agent.
 Most agents aren’t interested if you don’t have a publisher.
 There’s the rub your catch-

-After you have tried the traditional route you may discover that self-
+After you have tried the traditional route you may discover that independent-

 These publications are quarterly so it’s important removal notices are given at minim four months in advance.
 Author request for book removal on this website is not possible.
 Books promoted here are through a distribution program.
 Whether your book appears here or not